UK College of Holistic Training, 27 Old Gloucester Street, London WC1N 3AX

 Q.11 What is required to practise counselling, life coaching or psychotherapy in the UK?

-However, due to the unique educational freedom that exists in the UK for therapy training, there are many private training bodies linked with various smaller professional associations in all areas of the country, that provide professional courses in counselling and psychotherapy in different formats.
+However, due to the unique educational freedom that exists for the time being in the UK for therapy training, there are many private training bodies linked with various smaller professional associations in all areas of the country, that provide professional courses in counselling and psychotherapy in different formats.
 Part of this market comprises the schools who offer distance learning in counselling and psychotherapy.
 Distance learning in those fields is well-

-The insurance industry has not insisted on qualifications from particular schools for indemnity insurance purposes, giving the clearest indication of all that there is no extra risk of malpractice at the hands of someone trained by one school as opposed to another.
-The insurance industry also does not insist on insured counsellors and therapists being supervised.
-This is information that probably no other teaching institution will tell you.
 Please read the conditions of your insurance policy and/or the guidelines on your insurance application very carefully and if you have any queries about them please ask your insurance provider.
 (We are not professional insurance advisors and the information here is for general educational purposes only.
 Every insurance company is different and most companies will send you a specimen policy wording if you ask for it, so you can check specifically what their terms and conditions are before you pay your premium and obtain cover.)

 For further information see our Societies page.